Kevinpgalligan/KevingalWebsite/pages/software.md

 	15

 ### [pseu](https://github.com/Kevinpgalligan/pseu) 📥
 A Python CLI tool that randomly generates numbers, shuffles, picks, and rolls dice.
-Possible uses: picking someone to do a shitty job, relieving yourself of the agony of deciding which movie to watch, making life choices.
+Possible uses: picking someone to do a shitty job; relieving yourself of the agony of deciding which movie to watch; making life choices.

 Installation: